hsmaan/CovidGenotyper/README.md

 which is a public database for sharing of viral genome sequence data.
 Viral genome data and metadata are updated on a weekly basis.
-Sequences are filtered for completeness (\>29000 nucleotides) and high coverage (\<0.5% N’s).
-Outlier sequences are also filtered out, defined by
-\>0.05% unique amino acid substitutions compared to all GISAID sequences.
+Sequences are filtered for completeness (\>29000 nucleotides) and high coverage (\<0.1% of any ambiguous nucleotide - e.g. N, M, W).
+Outlier sequences are also filtered out, defined by \>0.05% unique amino acid substitutions compared to all GISAID sequences.
 This criteria is based on the mutation rate of SARS-CoV-2 and breadth of the GISAID database.

 #### Genome sequence alignment